ChessTournamentManager/Documentation/Research/Database Research.md

 }
 ```

 Lastly, put these environment variables in your application.properties file.
+It is important to note that the value of `redis.host`, which is `tournament-db-redis`, aligns with the name of the docker container that I will be using that contains a redis instance.
 ```
 redis.host=tournament-db-redis
 redis.port=6379
 ```

 ## MongoDB Implementation

+For MongoDB, install this dependency for your project.
 ```xml
 <dependency>
   <groupId>org.springframework.boot</groupId>